Implementing a health and safety

 Before creating and communicating a safety and health plan, the company should lay the groundwork for an effective system.

 First, write a mission statement that includes the concept of safety.
-Once the mission statement is written, goals and objectives are then documented to support the vision expressed in the mission statement.
+Once you write the mission statement, document goals to support your vision.

-Finally, to achieve the objectives, strategies, and tactics must be implemented.
+Finally, to achieve the objectives, you need to implement strategies and tactics.
 Strategies lay out the tactics of “how” the organization will accomplish the objectives.

 While goals are merely statements expressing a wish, objectives should include measurable outcomes obtained within a stated period.
-Applicable information must be gathered about the current conditions at your workplace to select the specific safety and health objectives you want to achieve.
+You need to gather applicable information about the current conditions at your workplace to select the specific objectives you want to achieve.

-Once you have set objectives, plans must be made to make sure the company achieves those goals.
+Once you set objectives, make plans to ensure the company achieves those goals.

 It’s vital for every company to write a mission statement that demonstrates its commitment to safety while still carrying out the company’s vision; this will show that top management supports the company’s growth through its workers’ health and safety.

-Next, a strategy needs to be developed to create accountability.
+Next, develop a strategy to create accountability.
 The strategy will improve performance through measurement and consequences.
 An effective accountability system first establishes formal standards of behavior and performance, then provides the resources needed to meet those standards.

 Physical resources include equipment and materials, while non-physical resources include education and training.
 Next, there needs to be an effective system of measurement used to provide feedback to employees and appropriate application of practical consequences—appropriate meaning that consequences are justified and consistently applied to correct behaviors.